Now Leaving Sunnydale

 On occasion I may use J.K.Rowling’s words from the books.
 These are entirely her own (and borrowed to prevent my fruitlessly rewriting them).

-I have probably used themes/ideas which originated in other fiction/fan fiction, I read too much for this not to happen, no offense/infringement is intended by this (I usually don’t know where my ideas come from but I do know better than to claim them as original).
+I have probably used themes/ideas which originated in other fiction/fan fiction, I read too much for this not to happen, no offence/infringement is intended by this (I usually don’t know where my ideas come from but I do know better than to claim them as original).
 If this refers to you, please accept my apologies and admiration - after all imitation is the sincerest form of flattery.

 The only thing I can claim as my own is the specific order of words which follows (mostly forming coherent sentences).Feedback: